jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 }
 ```

-After calculating the ambient, diffuse and specular reflection and the attenuation in the same way as for the point light sources we have additional code to calculate the angle $\tt theta$ between the $\tt light$ and $\tt direction$ vectors (actually this is $\cos(\tt theta)$ since we have used a dot product).
+After calculating the ambient, diffuse and specular reflection and the attenuation in the same way as for the point light sources we have additional code to calculate $\cos(\theta)$ between the $\texttt{light}$ and $\texttt{direction}$ vectors.
 A float $\tt intensity$ is calculated so that its value is 1 if the fragment is within the boundary of the spotlight and 0 otherwise.
 The diffuse and specular components are then multiplied by $\tt intensity$ so they are turned on or off depending on the position of the fragment.
 The ambient component isn't multiplied by $\tt intensity$ so that we can still see the objects not illuminated by the spotlight.

 In the `main()` function of the fragment shader add the following code to apply the spotlights as well as the point lights.